mobizt/Firebase-ESP32/README.md

 BLOB and file stream data are store as special base64 encode string which only supported and implemented by this library.

-Thhe encoded string will be prefixed with some header string ("file,base64," and "blob,base64,") for data type manipulation.
+The encoded string will be prefixed with some header string ("file,base64," and "blob,base64,") for data type manipulation.

 The following example showed how to read integer value from "/test/int".